Last Updated on May 8, 2022 by Left Lane

 OUT ON THE HIGHWAY

 With the game plan complete, bright & early Saturday morning we were on the road for a 4 hour drive to Pine Mountain Georgia at 6a.m.
-With my partner having worked late the night before, she was understandably, still exhausted.
+My partner having worked late the night before, was understandably, still exhausted.
 She snoozed most of the road trip away.

 WILD ANIMAL SAFARI